git-moss/DrivenByMoss-Documentation/Electra-One/Electra-One.md

 The DrivenByMoss preset contains 7 pages with different features.
 Switching pages works like any other Electra One preset.
 But there is a faster way: touch 3 consecutive knobs to select a page!

+The knobs to use can be configured in the settings (or turned off completely).
-The following *touch gestures* are implemented (knob numbering starts with 1 on the top row):
+The following *touch gestures* are configured by default (knob numbering starts with 1 on the top row):

 * Knobs 1, 2 and 3: selects the Mixer page
 * Knobs 2, 3 and 4: selects the Sends page